georgeoshardo/SyMBac/docs/source/index.rst

-SyMBac (Synthetic Micrographs of Bacteria) is a tool to generate synthetic phase contrast or fluorescence images of bacteria.
-Currently the tool only supports bacteria growing in the mother machine and on agar pads.
+SyMBac (Synthetic Micrographs of Bacteria) is a tool to generate synthetic phase contrast or fluorescence images of bacteria in mother machine geometries.

 Coming soon:
- - Agar pad simulations (working, code being added)
  - Command line interface (currently testing)

 Read the preprint_, SyMBac: Synthetic Micrographs for Accurate Segmentation of Bacterial Cells using Deep Neural Networks, Georgeos Hardo, Maximillian Noka, Somenath Bakshi